Definition of Credit Analysis

 - Efficiency Ratios: Efficiency ratios show the company’s ability to earn and how they control its expenses.

-- Cash Flow Analysis: The cash flow analysis shows a fair picture of the flow of cash in the business.
+- Cash Flow Analysis: The cash flow analysis shows a fair picture of the cash flow in the business.

 - Collateral Analysis: The security provided against the loan should have the qualities of stability, transferability, and marketability.